-For the three months ended March 31, 2022, operating expenses totaled \$6.6 million compared to \$8.1 million for the three months ended March 31, 2021, representing a decrease of 18%.
+For the three months ended June 30, 2022, operating expenses totaled \$6.7 million compared to \$7.1 million for the three months ended June 30, 2021, representing a decrease of 6%.
 Operating expenses comprised the following:

-- Research and development expenses were approximately \$3.3 million for the three months ended March 31, 2022, compared to \$5.1 million for the three months ended March 31, 2021, representing a decrease of \$1.8 million or 35%.
-This decrease was primarily due to a decrease in expenses associated with manufacturing start up costs and process development expenses for our XOWNA® Phase 2b study (the FREEDOM Trial).
-Research and development in both periods focused on the advancement of our ischemic repair platform and related to: - expenses associated with our XOWNA® Phase 2b study (the FREEDOM Trial) which commenced in the fourth quarter of 2020 with the first patient in the study treated in January 2021; - ongoing registration-eligible study expenses for HONEDRA® in critical limb ischemia in Japan which focused on patient enrollment completion.
-The study's enrollment has been significantly curtailed by the COVID-19 pandemic's impact in Japan, including the States of Emergency that have persisted there for most of 2020 and 2021.
+• Research and development expenses were approximately \$3.2 million for the three months ended June 30, 2022, compared to \$4.3 million for the three months ended June 30, 2021, representing a decrease of \$1.1 million or 25%.
+This decrease was primarily due to a decrease in expenses associated with HONEDRA® in Japan, revenue received from the Collaboration Agreement and one off recruiting expenses in the prior year.
+Research and development in both periods focused on the advancement of our ischemic repair platform and related to:

+- expenses associated with our XOWNA® Phase 2b study (the FREEDOM Trial) which commenced in the fourth quarter of 2020 with the first patient in the study treated in January 2021; - ongoing registration-eligible study expenses for HONEDRA® in critical limb ischemia in Japan which focused on patient enrollment completion.
+The study's enrollment has been significantly curtailed by the COVID-19 pandemic's impact in Japan, including the States of Emergency that have persisted there for most of 2020, 2021 and 2022.
 Due to the significant and continued operational and financial burden incurred as a result of these COVID-19 delays, coupled with the complete unpredictability of the timing of site enrollment re-initiation, we will focus our efforts on consummating a partnership with a Japanese company in order to complete the study enrollment as well as to explore the possibility of submitting the existing data to PMDA under the SAKIGAKE designation; - expenses associated with the preparation of our filing of an IND and study start-up expenses for the clinical study of CLBS201 for treatment of diabetic kidney disease.
-A Phase 1b, open-label, proof-of-concept trial which commenced in the first quarter of 2022 with the first patient in the study treated in April 2022.
-The trial is expected to include six subjects in total with enrollment completion targeted during the third quarter of 2022. - General and administrative expenses were approximately \$3.3 million for the three months ended March 31, 2022, compared to \$3.0 million for the three months ended March 31, 2021, representing an increase of 11%.
-This increase was primarily due to an increase in fees associated with the review of potential strategic transactions.
-Our general and administrative expenses focus on general corporate-related activities.
+A Phase 1b, open-label, proof-of-concept trial which includes six subjects in total.
+The trial commenced in the first quarter of 2022 with the first patient in the study treated in April 2022 and completed treatment for all six subjects during the third quarter of 2022.
+Top-line data is anticipated from all subjects by the first quarter of 2023. - General and administrative expenses were approximately \$3.5 million for the three months ended June 30, 2022, compared to \$2.8 million for the three months ended June 30, 2021, representing an increase of 24%.
+This increase was primarily due to an increase in fees associated with the proposed merger with Cend Therapeutics, Inc. Our general and administrative expenses focus on general corporate-related activities.